rfritz/vgrind/README.md

 ### Notes

 Makefile and vgrind.sh in the project rootdir are the BSD originals, kept for reference.
-RETEST contains a test program for refexp.c.
+RETEST contains a test program for regexp.c.